 It was originally purchased as spares for 7029 Clun Castle but at the end of 1985, an intensive programme of restoration began to transform Defiant into a working locomotive once again: capable of hauling main line trains at express speeds over BR tracks.

-In October 2019 it was reported that the overhaul of the locomotive at Tyseley had begun.
+In October 2019 it was reported that the overhaul of the tender at Tyseley had begun.
 The initial work will be on the restoration of the tender in order to keep the locomotive intact as long as possible.
 It is estimated that it will cost £1m to overhaul the locomotive.

 |Home Base||Current Status||Owner|